Six of the best products that improve the condition of the skin, and three outsiders, which should be avoided.

 Everyone knows that the diet has a huge impact on our figure.
 Food accelerates the growth of muscles and largely determines the circumference of the waist.
 The condition of the skin also depends on the food, and already during the next visit to the supermarket you can choose products that perform a dual function: they improve the figure and erase from the face signs of fatigue.

-Staying in the sun, bad ecology, stressful situations and icy winds of approaching winter cold – every day your skin has a hard time.
+Staying in the sun, bad ecology, stressful situations and icy winds of approaching winter cold – every day your skin has a hard time, that is why using cbd body lotion will protect one of the most important organs.
 If you want to look your best, listen to the opinion of scientists.
 They argue that nutrition has a tremendous impact on the condition of the skin.
 And who will abandon the beautiful skin in addition to the muscular body?

 For the delicious skin color and its deep healing, be sure to include in the menu these six foods and drinks.
 Consider them a food elixir of youth and beauty.

 If you want to forget about problem skin, make this vegetable an integral part of the autumn-winter diet.
 British scientists have discovered that the active consumption of carotenoid-rich fruits and vegetables, to which the pumpkin batternate applies, improves skin color and makes you more attractive.

 Carotenoids are powerful antioxidants that improve skin color, preventing damage to epidermal cells.
 Scientists believe that this indicator of good health helped our ancestors find the best partners, so today we are drawn to people with a healthy complexion.

 Other sources of carotenoids: cabbage, sweet potatoes, tomatoes, carrots, watermelon, cantaloupe, pumpkin acorn.